qoomon/actions--parallel-steps/README.md

 https://github.com/qoomon/actions--parallel-steps/actions/workflows/example.yaml

 ## Known Issues
-- So far `act` doesn't implement support for `GITHUB_STEP_SUMMARY`
-  - Summary support has been merged already [https://github.com/nektos/act/issues/2759](https://github.com/nektos/act/pull/2761).
-As soon as next act version has be released this action will be updated to support step summaries as well
+- `GITHUB_STEP_SUMMARY` is not supported by latest release of `act`, however the [feature #2759](https://github.com/nektos/act/pull/2761) has be implemented and merged to main branch already.
+New act version will be released on 1st of July

 ## Development